The Iceland Car Rental Travel Blog

 What Not to Wear in Iceland

-Icelandic weather and climate can vary from month to month and season to season.
-That’s why we’ve curated a quick list of essentials for both winter and summer below.
-While you might want to pack more, there are a few crucial items on our lists that could make your time in Iceland that much more comfortable.
+Because Icelandic weather varies dramatically from month to month and season to season, we’ve also put together packing lists of essentials for both winter and summer.
+While you might want to pack more, there are a few crucial items on our lists that will keep you dry, warm, and comfortable, making your time in Iceland that much more enjoyable.

 It goes without saying that what you need to pack should depend on the activities you plan to undertake - for example, a quick sightseeing stop in Reykjavík may not require sturdy hiking boots!